Ivordir/YALPS/README.md

   /**
    * `status` indicates what type of solution, if any, the solver was able to find.
    *
-   * `"optimal"` indicates everything went ok, and the solver found an optimal solution.
+   * `"optimal"`: everything went ok, and the solver found an optimal solution.
-   * `"infeasible"` indicates that the problem has no possible solutions.
+   * `"infeasible"`: the model has no possible solutions.
-   * `"unbounded"` indicates a variable, or combination of variables, are not sufficiently constrained.
+   * `"unbounded"`: a variable, or combination of variables, are not sufficiently constrained.
-   * `"timedout"` indicates that the solver exited early for an integer problem.
+   * `"timedout"`: the solver exited early for an integer problem (due to the `timeout` or `maxIterations` options).
-   * `"cycled"` indicates that the simplex method cycled and exited (this is rare).
+   * `"cycled"`: the simplex method cycled and exited (this is rare).
    */
   status: SolutionStatus